dexon-foundation-unofficial-mirror/dekusan/docs/translating-guide.md

 Where `$YOUR_LOCALE` is your locale string (example: `es`), i.e. the name of your language folder.

-To verify that your translation works in the app, you will need to [build a local copy](https://github.com/DekuSan/metamask-extension#building-locally) of DekuSan.
+To verify that your translation works in the app, you will need to [build a local copy](https://github.com/DekuSan/metamask-extension#building-locally) of DEXON Wallet.
 You will need to change your browser language, your operating system language, and restart your browser (sorry it's so much work!).